AjaxMultiCommentary/ajmc-elixir/README.md

 ## Development

+### Environment variables:

+In order to start the app locally, you will need to set a few environment variables:

+- `ZOTERO_API_URL`: for now, set it to something like https://api.zotero.org/groups/YOUR_GROUP_HERE, since Zotero prefixes most API queries by the user or group.
+(See https://www.zotero.org/support/dev/web_api/v3/basics.)
+- `ZOTERO_API_TOKEN`: See https://www.zotero.org/settings/keys.

-For now, enable S3 uploads by proxying the MinIO server with `fly proxy 9000`.
+- For now, enable S3 uploads by proxying the MinIO server with `fly proxy 9000`.

 ## What are we doing?